28 May How Predictive Analytics Help Retailers on Mother’s Day

 Stocking the right products, in the right places, at the right time, combined with a pricing strategy based on predictive analytics, allows retailers to maximize Mother’s Day profitability.
 Retailers can rely on one unified platform that can account for all elements of a business to proactively give you the optimal recommendations.
 Typically, retailers who implement a comprehensive predictive analytics platform see a significant decrease in inventory costs with a simultaneous boost in sales due to a more optimal assortment.
 Predictive Analytics can really turn seasonal peaks such as Mother’s Day into highly profitable events.

 Adrian Silipo is the Marketing Manager at Retalon, an award-winning provider of retail Predictive Analytics solutions for planning, inventory management, merchandising, pricing, and promotions.
-Retalon’s solutions are built one unified platform to account for all factors influencing your business.
+Retalon’s solutions are built on one unified platform to account for all factors influencing your business.
 Learn more at www.retalon.com.